Hogs

 The decade that roared in with an unprecedented air-land-sea battle against Iraq ended with the apparently never-ending mission of patrols along its northern and southern regions.
 A-10s were used throughout, and have proved their value against threats in the region in all situations.

-The pilot of a U.S. Air Force A-10A Thunderbolt monitors the cockpit instruments
+The pilot of a U.S. Air Force A-10A Thunderbolt monitors the

-as he runs up to the military power throttle setting before taking off from
+as he runs up to the military power throttle setting before taking off

-Ahmed Al-Jaber Air Base, Kuwait, on March 12, 1998, for a combat patrol
+Ahmed Al-Jaber Air Base, Kuwait, on March 12, 1998, for a combat

 mission over Iraq.